learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

 ## Introduction

 In this section, you'll begin to investigate content from the web.
-You'll start by learning a bit of HTML and CSS, the foundations for the web and from there you'll take a look at how to scrape information from the web in order to systematically create and build datasets that may not be otherwise available to you.
+You'll start by learning a bit of HTML and CSS, the foundations for the web, and from there you'll take a look at how to scrape information from the web in order to systematically create and build datasets that may not be otherwise available to you.

 ## HTML, CSS and Web Scraping